shundhammer/qdirstat/README.md

 Usable, but still Alpha.

+- 2016-01-22

+  - Improved usability of the tree widget: When an item in the treemap is selected, all other branches in the tree are now collapsed before the new branch is opened.
+But this required working around some design flaws in the underlying QTreeView.

+**Rant** Trolls, didn't it ever occur to you if you are _constantly_ using that d->expandedIndexes from QTreeViewPrivate in the QTreeView public class, derived widgets might need that information, too?
+There is **no way** to access the currently expanded items other than cheating in some creative way.
+Seriously, I am not going to duplicate that bookkeeping with the expanded() and collapsed() signals, always being off by some items or not getting the information that items were removed (or listen to half a dozen more signals for even more advanced bookkeeping).
+If a widget class cannot provide that information to its derived classes, it's poorly designed.
+Period.

+- 2016-01-18

-- 2016-01-18 Applied Qt4 compatibility patches from Michael Matz.
+  - Applied Qt4 compatibility patches from Michael Matz.
 The only nontrivial issue was a thin wrapper around QProcess to make it store the program to execute and its arguments in the constructor and use those later with a plain start() without any more arguments.

 - 2016-01-16